Galveston : Top 5 Things To Do On Foot

 1. The Strand and Arts District

 This charming area is the island’s tourist and shopping district, directly across from terminals 25 and 28.
-The big attraction here is the beautiful Victornian era buildings, which landed the district a listing in the National Register of Historic Places.
+The big attraction here is the beautiful Victorian-era buildings, which landed the district a listing in the National Register of Historic Places.
 Placards are everywhere explaining the buildings history.
 There’s even a Mardi Gras arch.
 As a historic district, you’ll find only specialty and high end boutique style shops rather than chains - no Diamond International or Bubby Gumps here.
 This one clothes store even has a bar and a live band.
 This is also where my wife got her Steampunk on.
-You’re reminded you’re in hurricane country from the occasional placard indicating the high water mark when Hurricane Ike hit here in 2008.
+You’re reminded that you’re in hurricane country from the occasional placard indicating the high water mark when Hurricane Ike hit here in 2008.
 I’m trying to imagine so much water surging through these streets.
 Hence the slits in the alleyways.

 An unexpected pleasure was the numerous street art, along the side streets and occasionally the alleys.
 (TP on video).
 The adjacent Arts district has many of these, including sculptures and murals, mingled with smart coffee shops and galleries.